-It is made with freshly sprouted organically grown whole grains and legumes, including millet, barley, spelt, barley, beans, and lentils.
+It is made with freshly sprouted organically grown whole grains and legumes, including millet, barley, spelled, barley, beans, and lentils.

 Ezekiel Bread is naturally flavorful and bursting with nutrients like protein and fiber.

-In fact, just 1 slice provides 4 grams of protein and 3 grams of fiber, which is about 11% of the daily recommend value (36).
+In fact, just 1 slice provides 4 grams of protein and 3 grams of fiber, which is about 11% of the daily recommended value (36).